floydnoel/react-kit/src/components/presentation/markdown/markdown.readme.md

 # Markdown component

 This component handles rendering `markdown` formatted text and files.
 It uses the `markdown-to-jsx` package ([repo](https://github.com/probablyup/markdown-to-jsx/) [demo](https://probablyup.com/markdown-to-jsx/)).
 The API is compatible with `markdown-to-jsx`, with some additions.
+The biggest is that this component can fetch mardown files from a given URL, passed in the `markdownUrl` prop as a string.
+This component has a loading message to accomodate network delays in fetching remote sources, which you can set (in markdown format, a plain string works as well) via the `loadingMessage` prop.
+Your markdown can be passed via the `markdown` prop or as the child of `Markdown` tags.

 Props: